How to Invest in Biotech Stocks

 If you hate risk but love the upside biotechs offer, an ETF or other managed fund might be the best exposure to biotechs for you.
 The diversity of companies in the ETF is enough to safeguard the value of the fund.
 Yet, at the same time, movers and shakers will push the price higher.
 Consider it a basket of biotechs instead of a bet on any one single company.

 With all types of biotech ETFs out there, you’ll have no trouble finding one that fits your investment niche.
 Some focus on gene editing and molecular treatments.
 Others focus on oncology.
 Some even track fundamentals to target growth biotechs, companies with Stage 3 trials or those that are already profitable.
 Choose the variables that fit your investing thesis and target a managed fund where someone else shoulders the responsibility of balancing risk and reward.

 Do Your Research Before Investing

-Regardless of how you choose to invest in biotechs, retail investors need to do their research.
+Now that you know how to invest in biotech stocks, make sure to do your research.
 Understand the security you own.
 What does the company focus on?
 What does its drug pipeline look like?
 Is it profitable yet, and if so, from what drugs?
 What partnerships does it have?
 It’s not enough to invest in “an oncology drugmaker” or “a company focused on genetic therapy.”
 Investors who understand the tech will understand the value proposition and struggles these companies face.

 You don’t need to be a scientist to understand biotech stocks.
 Like anything else, they’re rooted in supply and demand.
 Look for companies that have a focus you care about.
 Then investigate their proposed solutions.
 If you think they have a viable shot at developing an answer to the problem, they’re worth looking at even closer.

 Big Upside for Biotech Stocks